csc-training/sscc-cp2k/aimd/README.md

 are calculated at each time step from first principles instead of a parametrized empirical force field.
 Atoms are thus free to move however they please, making bond making and breaking possible.
 AIMD simulations are very heavy and can typically be run only for about ~100 ps.
-This makes observing spontaneous (unbiased) chemical reactions impossible.
+It is therefore typically not possible to observe chemical reactions without applying some external bias on the system.
 However, in the present case the proton transfer barrier is so low (about the size of the thermal energy) that we can see and sample it.

 ## Task 4.1 – Solvating the enol system